ibm-cloud-docs/CDN/how-to-https.md

 6. Create an A record in your DNS between the CDN domain and the origin server's IP address.

-#### Verify that this Standard method to address Domain Validation is ready for the CA
+#### Verify that this Standard method to address domain validation is ready for the CA
 {: #verify-that-this-standard-method-to-address-domain-validation-is-ready-for-the-ca}

 * To verify this method works through `curl`, run that command for the Challenge URL.